 Tatashe or shobo (about 5 to 10, it add the reddish color)

 3 cups of beans

-What you find above are some of the necessary ingredients for making moi moi.
+What you find above are some ingredients for moi moi.

-There is a special kind of beans used for making beans pudding in Nigeria but you can substitute with any other type of beans if you live outside Nigeria.
+There is a special beans used for making beans pudding in Nigeria but you can substitute with any other type of beans if you live outside Nigeria.